KyleHoNguyen/Leetcode-Notes/125ValidPalindrome1.md

 This solution uses a function called re.sub() to replace all non-alphanumeric values with empty string before iterating through the string

 1. Use re.sub() to substitute non-alphanumeric values with empty string for string s
-1. Convert all letts of string s to lowercase using .lower()
+1. Convert all letters of string s to lowercase using .lower()
 1. Iterate through string
 1. Check if letters at position i and i-1 is equal, if not return False
 1. Break for loop if i and i-1 is equal